Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-entity-node.md

     <img src="../images/entity-node-img5.png" alt="Entity node - Rephrase responses" title="Entity node - Rephrase responses" style="border:1px solid gray;zoom:70%;">

-7. Under **Redaction of PII Data**, you can configure how the value of this entity should be presented if it is identified as PII data and is used in defining any messages or responses.
-You can choose to de-identify PII Data or use the original values while presenting this data to the user.
+7. Under **Redaction of PII Data**, you can configure how the value of this entity is presented if it is identified as PII data and used in defining any messages or responses:

+    * De-identify PII data while presenting it to the user: The entity’s redacted value is shown in prompts and messages.
+    * Use the original value of the PII data while presenting it to the user: The entity’s original value is shown in prompts and messages.

 8. You can enable the **Sensitive Entity** option to  transient an entity, and redact, replace, or mask sensitive data input at the entity node level.
 This setting helps you secure sensitive data input during the conversation.

     <img src="../images/entity-node-img3.png" alt="Entity node - Sensitive entity" title="Entity node - Sensitive entity" style="border:1px solid gray;zoom:70%;">